omarreis/vsop2013/planetfun/README.md

 The app main coordinate system is heliocentric ecliptic (x,y,z).
 This is the same system as VSOP2013, the planet positions calculator.

-For some objects, Almanac calculation methods return RA,Decl instead, which are geocentric equatorial coordinates.
-Between the two there is the inclination of the ecliptic (obliquity) which is about 23d26'.
+For some objects, Almanac calculation methods return Right Ascension,Declination (RA/Decl), which are geocentric equatorial coordinates.
+Between the two systems there is the inclination of the ecliptic (obliquity) which is about 23d26'.

                                        .--- Ecliptic